Xilinx/brevitas/tests/README.md

 Generally speaking, there are two main types of tests used for Brevitas.
 The first type relies heavily on Hypothesis to stress-test desired numerical properties.
 This is particularly useful for example when investigating the numerical propertities of scale factors or gradients.
 The second group is more focused on other properties of modules and functions.
-For example, testing that the same quantized module executed in brevitas and in onnxruntime have similar outputs, or veryfing that the export flows work as intended.
+For example, testing that the same quantized module can be in brevitas and in onnxruntime with similar outputs, or veryfing that the export flows work as intended.

 #### Numerical-based tests (i.e., Hypothesis-based tests)
 We define a set of pre-configured hypothesis-based strategies that can be used for tests, that can be found in [hyp_helper.py](https://github.com/Xilinx/brevitas/blob/dev/tests/brevitas/hyp_helper.py).